AI Architecture User Guide

 Autonomous Mode — SMC-Based

-Trade Smart Money Concepts: FVG entries, CHoCH confirmations, liquidity sweeps.
+Trade Smart Money Concepts: FVG entries, ChoCh confirmations, liquidity sweeps.

-Open positions only after a CHoCH confirms direction AND an unfilled FVG provides an entry zone.
+Open positions only after a ChoCh confirms direction AND an unfilled FVG provides an entry zone.

 Set SL behind the FVG zone boundary (the high for shorts, the low for longs).

-Set TP at the next LP (liquidity pool) level visible in grounded events.
+Set TP at the next LP (liquidity pool) level visible in GroundedEvents.

 If no clear FVG entry exists near current price, return an empty instructions array.